 The oldest Roman Catholic church in Cape Breton.
-Preserved in its original Gothic design, it was built in 1828 and features three-foot thick walls.
+St. Patrick’s Church was built in 1828 and preserved in its original Gothic design.
+The walls are an amazing three-feet thick.
 The museum houses a miniature colonial village and an authentic mid-19th century whipping post.

 Built in about 1787 by a prosperous local merchant is also now a museum and the home to a marine exhibit.
 The structure itself showcases the typical colonial-era wooden house.

 This pretty little church is located almost directly across from the cruise terminal.
-Located under the canopy of expansive old trees, small concerts are regularly held here.
+Under the canopy of old trees is where you’ll hear summer concerts.
 There is the old cemetery behind the church with intriguing tombstones and inscriptions.

 Located within the Cape Breton Highlands National Park, this is one of the most scenic drives throughout Canada.
 One-third of the famous Cabot Trail runs through the park, hugging the coastline for most of the way.
 Hop aboard your tour bus and head out for a historic and scenic trip, and a view of sparkling Bras d’Or Lake.

-The summer home to Alexander Graham Bell, Baddeck is situated on the shores of Bras d’Or and is still a quaint small village, with a downtown area including the waterfront and harbor.
+Alexander Graham Bell spent his summers at Baddeck, situated on the shores of Bras d’Or.
 A visit to Baddeck will may include a brief tour of the grounds of the Alexander Graham Bell National Historic site well as some time to spend in the museum.

-Cruise ships begin their Canada New England itineraries in late May and continue until the end of October.
-As the popularity increases, more and more cruise lines are heading north.
-Not all cruises call on Sydney, Nova Scotia, however.
-In 2013, you can choose from most of the mainstream cruise lines which include Carnival, Holland America, Celebrity, Norwegian Cruise Line, and Princess Cruises.
-Among the more upscale cruise lines to visit Sydney in 2013 include Oceania, Regent and Silversea.
-Holland America makes the most port calls to Sydney than any other cruise line.
+You can choose from most of the mainstream cruise lines which include Carnival, Holland America, Celebrity, Norwegian Cruise Line, and Princess Cruises.
+Among the more upscale cruise lines to visit Sydney are Oceania, Regent and Silversea.